Bed bugs

 Characteristics

 Bed bugs are reddish-brown with an oval, flat body shape (Figure 1).
-Adults are 5-6 mm long and 3 mm wide.
-The nymphs resemble adults but they are smaller and lighter in colour.
+Adults are 5–6 mm long and 3 mm wide.
+The nymphs resemble adults, but they are smaller and lighter in colour.
 The eggs are 1 mm long and white (figure 2).
-When bed bugs suck blood, they swell and darken (figure 3).
-They have no wings and their mouth parts form a long, articulated suction tube (proboscis) which is pointed backwards under the head and thorax.
+When bedbugs feed on blood, they swell up and become darker in color (Figure 3).
+They have no wings and their mouth parts form a long, articulated suction tube (proboscis) which is pointed backwards under the head and thorax when not in use.
 The proboscis points forward when in use.
-Bed bugs emit a characteristic odour.

 Life cycle